 Finally, we adjusted the original design of Norton et al.’s (2007) Study 4 to better elucidate the dissimilarity cascade effect, by examining how perceived similarity and liking changed over time (i.e., when presented with the first trait, fifth, and tenth trait) in those who initially perceived the target as dissimilar to themselves (i.e., rated the first presented trait as dissimilar to themselves).
 Our findings yielded mixed evidence for the roles of knowledge and similarity in impression formation.
 Directly challenging the notion of dissimilarity cascades, our findings showed that perceived similarity increased from seeing the first trait to seeing the fifth.
 As such, contrary to claims by Norton and colleagues, we found no indication that initial impressions of dissimilarity cause subsequent evidence to be interpreted as further evidence of dissimilarity.
 Again, these findings align with the information integration hypothesis from Ullrich et al. (2013), suggesting the way information about others is processed is not biased by preceding information.
 Beyond the fifth trait, however, seeing more traits did not influence similarity ratings, indicating no further effects of knowledge on similarity perceptions.

-Interestingly, an identical effect was found for liking, whereby liking increased between traits one and five, but plateaued from the fifth trait onwards.
+Interestingly, we found an identical effect for liking, whereby liking increased between traits one and five, but plateaued from the fifth trait onwards.
 This suggests the relationship between knowledge and attraction may be more complex than previous research has suggested.
 Specifically, under initial impressions of dissimilarity, learning more about an individual may facilitate perceptions of similarity and liking towards the target.
 When the target is perceived to be similar, however, this effect plateaus; uncovering additional traits about the individual has no further influence on liking or similarity.
 Supporting this notion, differences between initial similarity conditions for both liking and similarity ratings were significant only between the first and fifth traits, becoming non-significant between the fifth and tenth.
 As such, our findings indicate that the more is more effect may emerge only under initial impressions of target dissimilarity, and diminish once feelings of dissimilarity are overcome.

 Taken together, these findings challenge the less is more effect, and offer a more nuanced account for the relationship between knowledge of a target and liking than the information integration hypothesis (Ullrich et al., 2013) proposes.